Care Home Negligence Claims

-Once we have gathered sufficient evidence and information, we will bring a case against the defendant, in this case the care home, and begin to negotiate a settlement on your behalf.
+Once they have gathered sufficient evidence and information, your solicitor will bring a case against the defendant, in this case the care home, and begin to negotiate a settlement on your behalf.

 Can I claim on behalf of someone else?

 In many instances, victims of care home neglect are unable to initiate a claim for compensation themselves, and so family members or those close to them may act on their behalf.
-In order to make a claim on behalf of a loved one, we require the consent of the victim and we will then be able to work with you to secure compensation on their behalf.
+In order to make a claim on behalf of a loved one, your solicitor will require the consent of the victim and will then be able to work with you to secure compensation on their behalf.

 How much compensation will I be awarded?

 The compensation amount that is awarded to you will vary dependent upon the severity of the neglect shown to you.
 The greatest compensation amounts are awarded to those who have suffered the worst symptoms and effects of neglect.
-We take great care to demonstrate the impact that the neglect has had on you, both physically and mentally, and we seek to secure the highest award value possible on your behalf.
+Your solicitor will take great care to demonstrate the impact that the neglect has had on you, both physically and mentally, and will seek to secure the highest award value possible on your behalf.

-Through thorough case management and the gathering of all significant evidence, our solicitors work with commitment and empathy to ensure that those who neglected you and failed in the responsibility to your wellbeing are made accountable for your suffering.
+Through thorough case management and the gathering of all significant evidence, your solicitor will work with commitment and empathy to ensure that those who neglected you and failed in the responsibility to your wellbeing are made accountable for your suffering.